How has the anti-fracking movement held back this industry?

 There have been bans and suspensions in other countries and states, including in Scotland, Wales and Northern Ireland.
 New York State has banned fracking due to "significant health risks".

-Mark Rylance wants you to help him save Sherwood Forest from fracking
+Mark Rylance does his bit to save Sherwood Forest from fracking

 "This wonderful and historic forest is under threat."